Skip to content

 complete

-• Type: (result: Result<Collections>) => Promisable<void>
+• Type: (data: Result<Collections>, context: Context) => Promisable<void>

 Build success hook, executed after the build is complete.
 You can do anything after the build is complete, such as print some tips or deploy the output files.